Étienne Macdonald: Military life

-Russian General Suvorov invaded northern Italy in March 1799 with an Austro-Russian army, and was undoing the conquests of Bonaparte and defeated Moreau at Cassano and San Giuliano.
+Imperial Russian Army General Suvorov invaded northern Italy in March 1799 with an Austro-Russian army, and was undoing the conquests of Bonaparte and defeated Moreau at Cassano and San Giuliano.
 In response Macdonald moved northwards in command of the Armée de Naples.
-With 36,000 men, he attacked Suvorov's 22,000 men at the Trebbia.
+With 35,000 men, he attacked Suvorov's 22,000 men at the Trebbia.
 After three days' fighting, receiving no help from Moreau, he was utterly defeated and retreated to Genoa.
 Later, he was made governor of Versailles and acquiesced, even if he did not participate, in the events of the 18 Brumaire.

 In 1800, he received command of the army in the Helvetic Republic, maintaining communications between the armies of Germany and of Italy.
 He carried out his orders diligently, and in the winter of 1800–01, he was ordered to march over the Splügen Pass at the head of the Army of the Grisons.
 This achievement is described by Mathieu Dumas, his chief of staff.
 It is sometimes considered as noteworthy as Bonaparte's passage of the St Bernard before the Battle of Marengo, although Macdonald did not fight a battle.

 On his return to Paris, Macdonald married the widow of General Joubert, and was appointed French ambassador to Denmark.
 Returning in 1805, he was associated with Moreau and thus incurred the dislike of Napoleon, who did not include him in his first creation of marshals.
 It was for the same reason that Napoleon did not give him a military command between 1803 and 1809.

 Under Napoleon

 He remained without employment until 1809, but then Napoleon made him military adviser to Prince Eugène de Beauharnais, viceroy of the Kingdom of Italy and the commander of the Army of Italy.
 After meeting an unexpected defeat at Aspern-Essling, Napoleon summoned Eugène's army north to join him, with Macdonald in tow.
 On the second day of Wagram, amid great pressure along the entire front, Napoleon ordered Macdonald to launch a desperate counterattack on the enemy centre.
 Macdonald promptly organised a gigantic three-sided open-backed infantry square, covered by Nansouty's cavalry, and hurled it against the Austrian lines.
 Despite sustaining terrible casualties from the Austrian artillery, this bold attack broke the Austrian centre and won the day.

 After the battle, having rushed to find him on the corpse-strewn battlefield, Napoleon told Macdonald, "You have behaved valiantly...On the battlefield of your glory, where I owe you so large a part of yesterday's success, I make you a Marshal of France.
 You have long deserved it."
-Additionally, Napoleon soon after ennobled him Duke of Taranto in the Kingdom of Naples.
+Additionally, Napoleon soon after ennobled him as duc de Tarente (Duke of Taranto) in the Kingdom of Naples.